African hip-hop: Democratic Republic of Congo

-Gambia
+The Gambia

-Gambia's much larger neighbor, Senegal, is home to a thriving hip hop scene, which has exerted a strong influence on Gambian hip hop but Gambian hip hop is now evolving its own unique style.
+The Gambia's much larger neighbor, Senegal, is home to a thriving hip-hop scene, which has exerted a strong influence on Gambian hip-hop but Gambian hip-hop is now evolving its own unique style.
 In 1999, the Gambia Radio & Television Services gave out the first Gambian Rap Award.
 The first crew to win the award for best new act was Da Fugitvz, who rapped in Wolof, the national language of Senegal, and thus became popular in both countries.
 They also later played at Popkomm in Germany.

 Ghana

-Hip hop in Ghana is commonly referred to as Gh hiphop.
+Hip-hop in Ghana is commonly referred to as Gh hip-hop.
 The phrase GH Rap was created by Jayso and Ball J when they released their first Skillions mixtape.
-According to the two rappers, GH Rap means Hiphop made in Ghana.
-Hiplife is also a Ghanaian genre similar to hip hop music; it is a combination of hip hop music and highlife.
+According to the two rappers, GH Rap means Hip-hop music made in Ghana.
+Hiplife is also a Ghanaian genre similar to hip-hop music; it is a combination of hip-hop music and highlife.
 This started in the late 1980s and early 90s with the hiplife father Reggie Rockstone, VIP, Talking Drums and Nananom.
 But others did a mix of English with Twi or Ga like Heaven n' Hell, this was copied by secondary school and small area rap groups who will rap in pidgin English (a mix of English and other dialects).
 The Ghanaian music scene has also produced a number of rappers and DJs who are both locally and internationally renowned.
 Ghanaian rapping is mostly in the English language, but is also sometimes in Twi, Ewe, Ga or Hausa.

 Guinea

-Although Guinea is not much known internationally for any variety of popular music, there is a local hip hop music scene, which has produced one crew with an international reputation, Kill Point, which has toured across West Africa.
+Although Guinea is not much known internationally for any variety of popular music, there is a local hip-hop music scene, which has produced one crew with an international reputation, Kill Point, which has toured across West Africa.
 Many groups use Guinean folk rhythms and styles in their music.
 The Guinean Africa Rap Festival is held in Conakry.

-Hip Hop in Guinea first appeared in the 1990s.
+Hip-Hop in Guinea first appeared in the 1990s.
 Since then, it has been used in the country to fight political and social battles, and in the fight for civil rights and justice.
 It is constantly being used to criticize the government.
 Rap in Guinea often features references to Congos history and historical figures.
 It has entirely changed the sociocultural identity of Guinea's youth, which are now more concerned with making political changes in the country.

 Most rappers in Guinea are also activists.
 Masta Tito is one of the most popular rappers out of Guinea.
 He is symbolic of the rapper-activist combo in Guinea.
 Other rapper-activists in Guinea include Cientista Realistas, As One, F. B. M. J., Bunca MC, Rock Salim, Dame Cotche, Race Preto, Fil Cap, Best Friends, Daw Tchaw, Baloberos, Torres Gemeo.